Unsafe firearm and cartridge combinations: Saboted ammunition and muzzle devices

-Saboted ammunition use an accelerator (often made of plastic) to propel a much smaller projectile in a large bore.
+Saboted ammunition uses an "accelerator" (often made of plastic) to form a seal with the barrel to propel a much smaller projectile in a large bore.
 An example of such ammunition is a saboted light armor penetrator (SLAP), like for example the 12.7×99 mm round designated as M962.

-Muzzle devices, like a flash suppressor, muzzle brake or choke, and with muzzle brakes in particular, can cause material buildup from copper, lead, etc. upon firing.
-In particular, firing of saboted ammunition in firearms with muzzle devices can leave behind residue in the bore upon firing, which can cause an increase in barrel and chamber pressure in subsequent firing.
+Muzzle devices, like a flash suppressor, muzzle brake, or choke, but especially muzzle brakes, can cause material buildup from copper, lead, etc. upon firing.
+In particular, firing of saboted ammunition in firearms with muzzle devices can leave behind residue in the muzzle device upon firing, which can cause an increase in barrel and chamber pressure in subsequent firing.
 The Hard-Target Interdiction sniper manual contains the following warning on page 411:

 Do not fire any style saboted ammunition in a weapon fitted with a muzzle brake, compensator, flash hider or shotgun choke unless you are sure that they are compatible.